lcerdeira/ont_tutorial_sv/Static/TutorialPreamble.md

 * **`sniffles`** for structural variation calling
 * **`RSamtools`** and **`GenomicAlignments`**; R software for parsing BAM files
 * **`IGV`** for visualising mapping characteristics at specific genomic regions
+* **`Ribbon`** is a web-application for the presentation of structural variation data

 ## The computational requirements include:

 * Computer running Linux (Centos7, Ubuntu 18_10, Fedora 29, macOS)
 * Multiple CPU cores are ideal; a 4 core CPU at minimum would be recommended
 * At least 16 Gb RAM - this is sufficient for mapping against the human genome and can report a full MinION flowcell worth of sequence data.
 The packaged dataset uses just human chromosome 4 and 8Gb RAM is sufficient
-* At least 15 Gb spare disk space for analysis and indices
+* At least 15 Gb spare disk space for analysis and data files; using a 30X human dataset would require approximately 500 Gb of available storage space.
 * Runtime with provided example data - approximately 45 minutes

 \pagebreak